Skip to main content

 How does Shepaug Valley School rank in CT?

-Shepaug Valley School is ranked #216 out of 990 schools in CT.
+Shepaug Valley School ranks #59 of 990 schools in CT.

 What is Shepaug Valley School's MySchoolScout rating?

-Shepaug Valley School has a composite rating of 7.7 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Shepaug Valley School has a current MySchoolScout rating of 9.1 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Shepaug Valley School?